SpawnZ1337/SimplexityTool/applications/content/README.md

 Much more HTML is being used in these files than in the other ones.

-If you still would like to edit them however, you probably only want to update the interview-general.html file in the default 'content' folder and the interview-specific.html file in the game specific folders.
+If you still would like to edit them however,
+Ièd suggest only editing the interview-specific.html or the interview-general.html.

 The following table specifies which HTML file corresponds with which box on the page.

-Content Block Name | HTML File Name
+Content Box Name | HTML File Name
 ------------------ | --------------
 Interview - General | interview-general.html
 Interview - Game Specific | interview-specific.html